mxcl/PromiseKit/Documentation/FAQ.md

 The top-level difference between PromiseKit and RxSwift is that RxSwift `Observable`s (roughly analogous to PromiseKit `Promise`s) do not necessarily return a single result: they may emit zero, one, or an infinite stream of values.
-This small conceptual change ramifies into an API that's both surprisingly powerful and surprisingly complex.
+This small conceptual change leads to an API that's both surprisingly powerful and surprisingly complex.

-RxSwift requires commitment to a paradigm shift in how you program: it proposes that you restructure your code as a matrix of interacting value pipelines.
+RxSwift requires commitment to a paradigm shift in how you program.
+It proposes that you restructure your code as a matrix of interacting value pipelines.
 When applied properly to a suitable problem, RxSwift can yield great benefits in robustness and simplicity.
 But not all applications are suitable for RxSwift.

 By contrast, PromiseKit selectively applies the best parts of reactive programming to the hardest part of pure Swift development, the management of asynchrony.
-It's a broadly applicable tool: most asynchronous code can be clarified, simplified, and made more robust just by converting it to use promises.
+It's a broadly applicable tool.
+Most asynchronous code can be clarified, simplified and made more robust just by converting it to use promises.
 (And the conversion process is easy.)

 Promises make for code that is clear to most developers.
-RxSwift, perhaps not: take a look at this [signup panel](https://github.com/ReactiveX/RxSwift/tree/master/RxExample/RxExample/Examples/GitHubSignup) implemented in RxSwift and see what you think.
+RxSwift, perhaps not.
+Take a look at this [signup panel](https://github.com/ReactiveX/RxSwift/tree/master/RxExample/RxExample/Examples/GitHubSignup) implemented in RxSwift and see what you think.
 (Note that this is one of RxSwift's own examples.)